Registered Interns with Provisional License

 Registered Mental Health Counselor Intern

-Luz is a Registered Mental Health Counselor Intern who received her master’s degree in Clinical Mental Health Counselor from Capella University.
-Her education background includes an Associates of Arts and a Bachelor of Science degree from Western Connecticut State University.
+Luz is a Registered Mental Health Counselor Intern who received her master’s degree in clinical Mental Health Counselor from Capella University.
+Her educational background includes an Associates of Arts and a Bachelor of Science degree from Western Connecticut State University.
 While maintaining her degrees, Luz has experience working in a group home setting with children, adolescent, and their families.
-Luz worked with children and youth in an outpatient, residential and community-based services where short term or temporarily housing was needed.
-Those who had experienced trauma and needed a stable and secure home.
-Those who had struggled with behavioral and substance abuse and helping reconnect with their family.
-Working in a substance abuse setting, Luz has experience working with adults in the outpatient, residential, intensive outpatient facilities while implementing different approaches to meet the client’s needs.
-Luz worked in substance abuse community outreach providing, group, individual, women’s group, and trauma counseling.
-Luz has experience working in a Christian based private school setting with high school students who struggled with behavioral and learning disabilities.
-Luz was a youth volunteer at her church for about 13 years.
-She took on task that helped the community to help keep youths off the street while volunteering in the food kitchen and teaching children and youths alike during Sunday school.
+Luz worked with children and youth in an outpatient, residential and community-based services where short term or temporary housing was needed.
+For those who had experienced trauma and needed a stable and secure home.
+Those who had struggled with behavioral and substance abuse and needed help reconnecting with their family.
+Working in a substance abuse setting, Luz has extensive experience working with adults in outpatient, residential, and intensive outpatient facilities, where she effectively implements various approaches to meet her clients’ diverse needs.
+She has been involved in community outreach for substance abuse, providing group counseling, individual therapy, women’s support groups, and trauma counseling.

-Luz enjoys days at the beach with her husband and youngest daughter.
-She enjoys spending time with her family, including her oldest daughter who visits often from out of state.
-She loves to cook for her family while using ingredients from her garden that she maintains.
+Luz enjoys spending time with her family, she loves to cook for her family while using ingredients from her garden that she maintains.
 Luz cannot wait to meet you and your family and help guide you through your journey.

 Rachel “Rae” Fralix, MS, IMH